authorbeard/hackernews-bot/README.md

 bundle exec rails setup:complete_install
 ```

 That'll install all your gems, set up your databases, and enqueue a job that will retrieve the top 10 stories and enqueue further jobs to request each story's comments from the HackerNews API.
+(Well, it'll actually shove the job up into the redis queue, but Sidekiq will pick it up from there when it starts).

+To start it up, it's dealer's choice whether to use `bin/dev` or `be foreman s`.
+Both Procfiles are the same.

 That's really all there is to it.
 The hourly refresh is scheduled in `config/initializers/sidekiq`: